 Jennifer Morgan is the vice president of operations and marketing for Stop Meeting Like This – a leading collaboration consultancy revolutionizing the way teams and organizations work.
 Prior to her current role, Jennifer spent more than 20 years in senior corporate communication and investor relations roles within the institutional financial industry.
 Jennifer grew up in the Bay Area, and is a graduate of the University of California at Berkeley.
 Jennifer is on the committee of trustees, and she and her husband have two sons attending Prospect Sierra in the 3rd and 7th grades.

 Delphine Sherman is the Chief Financial Officer of the Haas School of Business at UC Berkeley and oversees the Finance and Financial Aid teams.
 Prior to joining Haas, Delphine was the Chief Financial Officer of Aspire Public Schools, a national charter school management organization headquartered in Oakland, serving over 17,000 predominantly low income K-12 students.
 Delphine received her BA from Dartmouth College and an MBA from UC Berkeley.
-Delphine has been active on the Finance Committee and has two children attending Prospect Sierra (and a third child who will attend in a couple of years).
+Delphine has been active on the Finance Committee and has three children attending Prospect Sierra.

 Dana sharpened her business skills during two decades in the apparel industry, working in budgeting, auditing, management, process improvement, and negotiations with The North Face and Sierra Designs.
 She serves on the the Board’s Committee on Trustees and the Finance Committee.
 Her two children, Gillie and Leo, graduated from Prospect Sierra.
 Outside of work, she competed internationally in rowing, which fueled her lifelong interest in health and fitness, especially road cycling and mountain biking.